OnionIoT/documentation/omega2-legacy/Get-Started/First-Time.md

 **All Done!**

-Start using your fresh Omega, check out the [Using the Omega section](#doing-stuff) for ideas on what the Omega can do!
+Start using your fresh Omega, check out the Using the Omega guides for ideas on what the Omega can do!
 <!-- Start using your fresh Omega, check out the [Tutorials section](./Tutorials/Contents) or the [Project guides](./Projects/Contents) for ideas on what to do next! -->
 <!-- TODO: fix the links above when the content is available -->

 ### The Setup Wizard Didn't Work!

-If for some reason the Setup Wizard wasn't able to get your Omega up and running, try the steps in the [First Time Setup using the Command Line guide](#first-time-setup-command-line) or see the  [Troubleshooting guide](#first-time-troubleshooting).
+If for some reason the Setup Wizard wasn't able to get your Omega up and running, try the steps in the [First Time Setup using the Command Line guide](/omega2-legacy/Get-Started/First-Time-Command-Line#first-time-setup-command-line) or see the  [Troubleshooting guide](/omega2-legacy/Get-Started/Troubleshooting#first-time-troubleshooting).

 <GiscusDocComment />